grand-stack/grand-stack-starter/README.md

 ### 3. Seed the database (optional)

-Once the application is running, in another terminal run
+Make sure your application is running locally with `npm start` or `yarn start`, open another terminal and run

 ```
 npm run seedDb